-■ Personal safety
+Personal safety

 - You will not post personal contact information about yourself or other people.
-Personal contact information includes your address, telephone, school address, work address, etc. - You will not agree to meet with someone you have met online. - You will promptly disclose to your teacher or other school employee any message you receive that is inappropriate or makes you feel uncomfortable. - You will not attempt to setup a personal e-mail account, chat site or instant messaging service.
+Personal contact information includes your address, telephone, school address, work address, etc. - You will not agree to meet with someone you have met online. - You will promptly disclose to your teacher or other school employee any message you receive that is inappropriate or makes you feel uncomfortable. - You will not attempt to set up a personal e-mail account, chat site or instant messaging service.

-■ Illegal activities
+Illegal activities

-- All personal (not district) wireless network devices will not be allowed to connect to the district's wireless network. - You will not attempt to gain unauthorized access to any district system or to any other computer system through the district system or go beyond your authorized access. - " You will not assist others in gaining unauthorized access to any district or school computer system. - " This includes attempting to log in through another person's account or access another person's files. - " These actions are illegal, even if only for the purpose of "browsing." - You will not make deliberate attempts to disrupt the computer system or destroy data by spreading computer viruses or by any other means. - You will not use the district system to engage in illegal act.
+- All personal (not district) wireless network devices will not be allowed to connect to the district's wireless network. - You will not attempt to gain unauthorized access to any district system or to any other computer system through the district system or go beyond your authorized access. - " You will not assist others in gaining unauthorized access to any district or school computer system. - " This includes attempting to log in through another person's account or access another person's files.